 - What do you think Italy will look like when this crisis is over?
-Italy will be very disaster after this.
+Italy will be very disastrous after this.

 Interview #2: Florence, Italy

 Gary and I are Facebook friends with Sally Carrocino and her adorable sidekick, Zoe.
 We had hoped to finally meet Sally last year when we were in Florence, but unfortunately, we didn’t get the chance.
-Fingers are crossed for the future.
-You can find out more about Sally as she has an amazing website, Espresso to Prosecco
+My fingers are crossed for the future.
+You can find out more about Sally as she has an amazing website, Espresso to Prosecco.

 - Currently, how long have you been on lockdown?
 Since March 12th

 - How are you dealing with confinement on a daily basis with Zoe?
 I take her out every three hours for a little walk.
 Zoe likes this.
 Lots of rest and she has me 24/7.
 I have a little local grocer a block away and they do great prepared food.
 They are open mornings from 7:30 to 13:00.
 I go every couple of days and the big market for things I can’t get from the small market maybe every 10 days.